fomightez/cufflinks_docker/README.md

 You may need to change first `/data` in that command to match path to your directory.

-It starts detached and so you need to attach it, alternative use `docker run -v /data:/data -it fomightez/rnaseqcufflinks` to start and attach immediately.
+It starts detached and so you need to attach it; alternatively, use `docker run -v /data:/data -it fomightez/rnaseqcufflinks` to start and attach immediately.